SimpleSandman/SimpleSandman/README.md

 Console.WriteLine("Coder by day, gamer by night");
 ```

 My real name is [Kenton Standard](https://www.linkedin.com/in/kentonstandard/), but my online handle is Simple Sandman.
-I'm currently a Database Adminstrator (3 years now), but I've been keeping up with my .NET chops as shown with my commits below.
+I'm currently a Database Adminstrator, but I've been keeping up with my .NET chops as shown with my commits below.
 On my personal time if I'm not gaming or streaming on Twitch, I'm a back-end .NET developer with various side projects.
 I have to say, C# has been a dream for me to write in.
 I've always been fascinated with the C++ syntax, but the versatility and ease of maintenance C# brings has been nothing less than fun!

 ## Past Projects
 I've built a [Twitch Chat Bot](https://github.com/SimpleSandman/TwitchBot) for my [Twitch channel](https://www.twitch.tv/simple_sandman).
 This allows me to stream my favorite games knowing that my partner-in-crime has my back!
 It's always awesome to tell people that I've written this from scratch while shooting bad guys or jumping over obstacles because it gives me a chance to tell them one of my biggest passions.